andreagrandi/productfinder/README.md

 # productfinder
-A simple test project to search for products and show results in a responsive page
+A simple test project to search for products and show results in a responsive page.